lelelelelelelelelelelelele/unlearning-diffusion/note.md

 ### theory
 map the generated **distribution** to the actual world distribution
-Q: to measure the similarity of the two-
+Q: to measure the similarity of the two distribution
 A: maximum likelihood Estimation:(MLE)
   $P_\theta(x)<->P_{data}(x)$
   sample